lenuxo/flexible-scaffold/readme.md

 ## ✨ Core Features

 - 🎯 **TypeScript Support**: Complete type definitions and type safety
-- 🔄 **Git Decoupled Management**: Scaffold templates managed independently via Git repositories
+- 🔄 **Dual Template Support**: Support both Git repositories and local directories as templates
-- 🛠️ **Flexible Add/Delete**: Dynamic addition, deletion, and updating of scaffold templates
+- 🛠️ **Flexible Add/Delete**: Dynamic addition, deletion, and updating of scaffold templates from Git or local sources
 - 🤖 **AI-Friendly**: Supports MCP protocol and JSON output for AI assistant integration
 - ⚡ **Single Command Operations**: All operations can be completed with a single command
 - 🎨 **Template Variables**: Support for template variable substitution and post-processing scripts